 Environmental Print Bingo Game

 Combine emergent literacy learning and bingo for lots of fun!
-Download the free printable game on the blog here.
+As students engage in this fun activity they’re developing many pre-literacy skills such as identifying letters and visual discrimination.
+You can access the free printable game on the blog here.

 Memory Matching Game

-Collect the mini-cereal boxes and cut the fronts off the boxes.
-You will need two of each box front to make the matching game.
+Collect the mini-cereal boxes from the grocery store and cut the fronts off the boxes.
+You will need two of each box front to make this matching game.
 Mix up the box fronts and place them face down to create a memory matching game.
+Your kids will feel so successful when they make a match!

 Pocket Chart Sentences